nitrowinproject/NitroWin/README.md

 > [!IMPORTANT]
 > Install the [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) if you haven't already.
 You only need the desktop or the normal runtime, not both.

-Go to the [latest GitHub release page](https://github.com/Nitro4542/NitroWin/releases/latest) and download NitroWin.exe from there and run it.
+Go to the [latest GitHub release page](https://github.com/Nitro4542/NitroWin/releases/latest) and download NitroWin.zip from there and extract it.

 Create your Windows installation media as you usually would.
 Run the NitroWin executable and put in the drive letter of your installation media when prompted.